nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 When dm+d data is imported into a relational database, concepts marked as INVALID or VMP concepts flagged as "not actual products available" may be excluded from the import.

-The logical entity relationship diagram for this dm+d set is;

 ![alt text](images/explore/e-r.jpg "dm+d Entity Relationship Diagram")

 ### Mapping between ucum and SNOMED/dm+d